 Traveling with the Speargun – a problem or not?

 The transport of the equipment often presents most spearfisher men with a big question mark.
 Taking the Speargun on on the plane is, however, overwhelmed by most people.
-It is not a problem to carry the Speargun with most airlines in the European Union (Ryanair, Lufthansa, Airberlin (or soon no longer Airberlin)).
+It is not a problem to carry the Spear gun with most airplane in the European Union (Airline i have tested: Ryanair, Lufthansa, Vueling, Easy Jet, Eurowings, KLM, Thomas Cook, Tuifly, Airberlin (or soon no longer Airberlin)).

 The nice ladies and gentlemen of the luggage reception will checkin the luggage and send you to an extra counter for “heavy and bulky luggage”, which usually means a time loss of 10 minutes, more not.
 In the case of X-ray control, simply enter “Harpune / Speargun for fishing” and off you go on vacation.
 The baggage will be unloaded on arrival at regular intervals.
 However, do not be alarmed if your luggage takes a little longer.
 Heavy baggage and special baggage are often unloaded at the end (but the 10 minutes are worth it).